 “Who helped you out of your cave?” dragon asked.

 Monster Mozart almost choked on his burger, “My love for food!” he laughed and grabbed another mango burger.
 “I’m amazed by your cooking skills, these are brilliant!
-I’m sorry I ate them all!”
+I’m sorry that I ate them all!”

 “My pleasure” the dragon giggled.

-Everyone at the party were laughing, because of Monster Mozart’s highly contagious laughter.
+Everyone at the party was laughing, because of Monster Mozart’s highly contagious laughter.
 Even the little gnome Alfred was laughing and he didn’t even know why.
-Neither did dragon, but he hoped to hear the full story another day.
+Neither did the dragon, but he hoped to hear the full story another day.
 Turns out that the population of Lucky Land weren’t afraid of dragons, but instead wanted to make friends.